Hepsetus

-Hepsetus is a genus of African fishes, the African pikes or African pike characins, in the order Characiformes.
-It is the sole genus in the family Hepsetidae.
+Hepsetus is a genus of freshwater ray-finned fishes belonging to the monotypic family Hepsetidae, the African pikes or African pike characins, in the order Characiformes.
 It was long believed that only a single widespread species existed, H. odoe, but studies in 2011–2013 have shown that this species is restricted to parts of West and Central Africa.
 The well-known species of southern Africa, including Kafue River, is Hepsetus cuvieri.
 These predatory fish reach up to 44 cm in length.

+A 2024 study found their closest relatives to be the newly defined family Lepidarchidae, which they diverged from during the Late Cretaceous.
+The divergence of these two families appears to have been driven by the Trans-Saharan Seaway, which served as a marine barrier between western and eastern Africa at the time.

 Species

 There are currently six recognized species in this genus: